AdamEClements/Intraday_Spot_Volatility_IJF_Replication/README.md

 - It uses `IBM_5minvol_Win.mat` as input and computes the parameter estimates (`IBM_OLS_estimates.csv`) and the robust covariance matrix (`IBM_robust_scaled_covars.csv`).
 - These output files are then used in `IBM_HAC_based_plots.qmd` to produce Figure 1.
 The `.qmd` file requires the `dplyr` and `readr` R packages.

-## Forecasting results and Table 1
+## Forecasting Results and Table 1

-forecasting_loop.m generates the forecasts for the miHAR and diHAR models
+`forecasting_loop.m` generates forecasts for the miHAR and diHAR models using `IBM_5minvol_Win.mat`.

-uses IBM_5minvol_Win.mat

-Output is written to IBM_fore.csv (contains target, miHAR and diHAR)
+The output is written to `IBM_fore.csv`, which contains the target and the miHAR and diHAR forecasts.

-LSTM: forecasts genrated from forecasting_loop_LSTM.m (loss ratios for LSTM forecasts differ marginally from those reported in Table 1 when the LSTM forecasts are run again)
+**LSTM:** Forecasts are generated using `forecasting_loop_LSTM.m`.
+(Note: Loss ratios for the LSTM forecasts may differ slightly from those reported in Table 1 when re-run.)

-liGBM: forecasts generated from gbm_rolling.py

-gbm_rolling.py uses IBM_ok.csv and output is written to IBM_gbm_fore.csv (contains target and gbm forecast)

-packages are in requirements.txt
+**liGBM:** Forecasts are generated using `gbm_rolling.py`. `gbm_rolling.py` uses `IBM_ok.csv` as input and writes the output to `IBM_gbm_fore.csv`, which contains the target and the liGBM forecasts.
+The required Python libraries are listed in `requirements.txt`.

-To generate the results in Table 1: compare_forecasts.m is used

-Model Confidence Set requires the MFE Toolbox by Kevin Sheppard (https://www.mathworks.com/matlabcentral/fileexchange/170381-mfe-toolbox-kevin-sheppard)
+To generate the results in Table 1, use `compare_forecasts.m`.
+The Model Confidence Set (MCS) procedure requires the [MFE Toolbox by Kevin Sheppard](https://www.mathworks.com/matlabcentral/fileexchange/170381-mfe-toolbox-kevin-sheppard)

+`compare_forecasts.m`:

-Generates the loss ratios reported in Table 1
+- Generates the loss ratios reported in Table 1.

-Generates the MCS p-values to show which forecasts are included in the MCS (p-values > 0.1) as denoted by a * in Table 1
+- Computes the MCS $p$-values, which identify the forecasts included in the MCS ($p$-values > 0.1), as denoted by an asterisk (*) in Table 1.

 ## Residual ACF Plots in Figure 2